CopelandMIT/labx_master/radar_code/README.md

 1. **Determine the IP Address of Your GPS PPS SBC:**

+   - Connect to the WIFI LAN that you will be running your GPS on.
    - The GPS PPS SBC should be connected to your LAN.
    - Find its IP address by checking your router's connected devices or using network scanning tools.
    - For example, let's assume the IP address is `192.168.1.100`.